You’ve got questions? We’ve got answers!

 When will I see the Academic Challenge listed on my Boss account as pending aid?

 As soon as we receive the roster from ADHE, student files are updated.
+This usually happens around the end of July.

 How can I transfer my Academic Challenge award or renew it?